lnbits/opensats-reports/2025/dec24-feb25.md

 # LNbits OpenSats Grant December 2024 - Febuary 2025

 LNbits is almost at v1.
-This would not have been possible without the support from OpenSats❤️.

 👇 Video of features we were able to add to LNbits v1 thanks to >_OpenSats.